pcaston/OpenPeerPower.github.io/source/_docs/installation/docker.markdown

 - Move to "Container"-section
 - Stop your container if it's running
 - Right-click on it and select "Action"->"Clear".
 You won't lose any data, as all files are stored in your configuration-directory
-- Start the container again - it will then boot up with the new Home Assistant image
+- Start the container again - it will then boot up with the new Open Peer Power image

-Remark: to restart your Home Assistant within Synology NAS, you just have to do the following:
+Remark: to restart your Open Peer Power within Synology NAS, you just have to do the following:

 - Go to the Docker-app and move to "Container"-section
 - Right-click on it and select "Action"->"Restart".

 <div class='note'>

-If you want to use a USB Bluetooth adapter or Z-Wave USB Stick with Home Assistant on Synology Docker these instructions do not correctly configure the container to access the USB devices.
-To configure these devices on your Synology Docker Home Assistant you can follow the instructions provided [here](https://philhawthorne.com/installing-home-assistant-io-on-a-synology-diskstation-nas/) by Phil Hawthorne.
+If you want to use a USB Bluetooth adapter or Z-Wave USB Stick with Open Peer Power on Synology Docker these instructions do not correctly configure the container to access the USB devices.
+To configure these devices on your Synology Docker Open Peer Power you can follow the instructions provided [here](https://philhawthorne.com/installing-home-assistant-io-on-a-synology-diskstation-nas/) by Phil Hawthorne.

 </div>

 ### QNAP NAS

-As QNAP within QTS now supports Docker (with a neat UI), you can simply install Home Assistant using Docker without the need for command-line.
+As QNAP within QTS now supports Docker (with a neat UI), you can simply install Open Peer Power using Docker without the need for command-line.
 For details about the package (including compatibility-information, if your NAS is supported), see <https://www.qnap.com/solution/container_station/en/index.php>

 The steps would be: